lk1007/ECE_4160_Labs/Lab_2.markdown

     tx_estring_value.append("C:");
     tx_estring_value.append(getTempDegC());

-Doing this 5 times and then sending the characteristic string.
+Doing this in a for loop 5 times and then sending the characteristic string.

 The notification handler parses this message extracting time from what comes after 'T:' and temperature from after 'C:' and inserts them into the temps and times lists.
 Using numpy to plot this data shows this result.